WonderingGodling/My-Mind-Space/src/site/notes/Uni/Microbiology.md

 ##### Turbidity
 Bacterial Number can be estimated using spectroscopy.
-When a growth curve is plotted using plate counts and the optical density of a sample is high (550 – 600 nm) then the bacterial number can be determined using only turbidity
+When a growth curve is plotted using plate counts and the optical density of a sample is high (550 - 600 nm) then the bacterial number can be determined using only turbidity

 ##### Growth can be used to identify an organism
 As bacterial cells grow they utilise nutrients/carbon sources in different ways producing enzymes, allowing a metabolic fingerprint to be obtained (specific to the organism)

 Many systems developed to exploit differences:
-Manual –agar plates – biochemical tests
+Manual -agar plates - biochemical tests
-Mechanised – robotic biochemical assays
+Mechanised - robotic biochemical assays

 ### The bacterial chromosome
 - Double stranded circular DNA molecule
 - Condensed into the nucleiod
 - No nuclear membrane
-- Chromosome is unpaired – haploid
+- Chromosome is unpaired - haploid
 - Encodes all the genes required for essential cell functions

 #### Chromosome Replication
 Must happen for cell division
-- Replication is semi-conservative – each copy made contains one new (daughter) and one old strand (parent)
+- Replication is semi-conservative - each copy made contains one new (daughter) and one old strand (parent)
 - Replication starts from a specific site the Origin of Replication (ori C)
 - Bi-directional
 - Uses a large collection of enzymes - Replisome